raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

 <div class="mermaid">
   graph LR
     ipod-->iphone-->ipad-->Empty(("🚫"))

     eat-->sleep-->wake-->eat
 </div>

 ### linked lists

-A _linked list_ consists of taking any node in a digraph that we shall call the _head_, plus all the other nodes that can be reached by following outlinks in order from teh head.
+A [linked list](https://en.wikipedia.org/wiki/Linked_list) consists of taking any node in a digraph that we shall call the _head_, plus all the other nodes that can be reached by following outlinks in order from the head.
 There are seven linked lists in this digraph:

 <div class="mermaid">
   graph LR